EndPointCorp/end-point-blog/2025/08/using-razor-templates-to-render-html-emails-in-asp-net.md

 The `Render` method is where the magic happens.
 We'll see how to use it soon, but for now, it's interesting to look at the generic type parameters.

 `TView` represents the strongly-typed Razor template that will be rendered.
-Technically, the "template" is actually a "[Razor component](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-9.0)", as we'll see later.
+Technically, the "template" is actually a [Razor component](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-9.0), as we'll see later.
 That's why we use `where TView : IComponent` as a [generic type constraint](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/where-generic-type-constraint).
 With it, we're specifying that the given `TView` must inherit from `Microsoft.AspNetCore.Components.IComponent`, which is the base class of Razor components.

-`TViewModel` on the other hand, represents the type of the data structure that will be passed to the template as a parameter.
+`TViewModel`, on the other hand, represents the type of the data structure that will be passed to the template as a parameter.
 It will contain data that the template will use to render itself.

-## Step 3: Defining the email templates
+### Step 3: Defining the email templates

-OK now we need to define our templates, along with the vehicles to pass data to them.
+Okay, now we need to define our templates, along with the vehicles to pass data to them.
 These will be simple [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object).

 When sending emails from web applications, it is often useful to define a layout that all emails use to keep their styling consistent.
 Using Razor components, such a layout could look like this: